agusev/mastermind/README.md

 After each move, guess, feedback and hint arrays will be updated accordinngly.<br>
 <code>game-logic/checkGameStatus.js</code> contains win conditions and will
-update game status after each move.<br>
+update the game status after each move.<br>

 Finally, I added some tests for the game logic:<br>